-The non-executive Directors meet "in camera" (without Management representatives) at each regularly scheduled Board and Committee meeting.
-The Chairman of the Board or, as the case may be, the Chair of the Committee, presides over these sessions and informs Management of the nature of the items discussed and if any action is required.
+The non-executive Directors meet "in camera" (without Management representatives) at each regularly scheduled and special Board and Committee meeting.
+The Chair of the Board or, as the case may be, the Chair of the Committee, presides over these sessions and informs Management of the nature of the items discussed and if any action is required.